pfmonville/enigmaX/README.md

   further help.

 -s | --standard:
-  put the scambler on off.
+  put the scrambler on off.

 KEYFILE:
   path to the keyfile, generate the scrambler instead of the password.